dojo/docs/dojox/grid/EnhancedGrid/plugins/Filter.rst

 			{ field: "id", datatype:"number"},
 			{ field: "Genre", datatype:"string"},
 			{ field: "Artist", datatype:"string",
-				//Declare that we need the ComboBox for suggestions (autoComplete by default)
+				/*Declare that we need the ComboBox for suggestions (autoComplete by default)*/
 				autoComplete: true
 			},
 			{ field: "Album", datatype:"string",
-				//Declare that we need the ComboBox for suggestions
+				/*Declare that we need the ComboBox for suggestions */
 				autoComplete: true,
-				//Configure the ComboBox, so that it does not auto-complete our input
+				/*Configure the ComboBox, so that it does not auto-complete our input*/
 				dataTypeArgs: {
 					autoComplete: false
 				}
 			},
 			{ field: "Name", datatype:"string",
-				//Declare that we do not need the following conditions for this column
+				/*Declare that we do not need the following conditions for this column */
 				disabledConditions: ["contains", "notcontains"]
 			},
 			{ field: "Track", datatype:"number"},
 			{ field: "Download Date", datatype:"date",
-				//Declare how the data in store should be parsed to a Date object.
+				/*Declare how the data in store should be parsed to a Date object.*/
 				dataTypeArgs: {
 					datePattern: "yyyy/M/d"
 				}
 			},
 			{ field: "Last Played", datatype:"time",
-				//Declare how the data in store should be parsed to a Date object.
+				/*Declare how the data in store should be parsed to a Date object.*/
 				dataTypeArgs: {
 					timePattern: "HH:mm:ss"
 				}
 			}
 		];

-		//In case you've close the filter bar, here's a way to bring it up. function showFilterBar(){
+		/*In case you've close the filter bar, here's a way to bring it up.*/ function showFilterBar(){
 			dijit.byId('grid').showFilterBar(true);
 		}